money-on-chain/sc-moc-decentralized-exchange/README.md

 For further detail on Governance mechanism refer to [Areopagus-Governance](https://github.com/money-on-chain/Areopagus-Governance)

-## Block gas limit prevention
+### Block gas limit prevention

-Although not recomended, dynamic array looping is needed to be performed on certain functions:
+Although not recommended, dynamic array looping is needed to be performed on certain functions:

 - On creating a new order without HINT
   This function is called when a new order is inserted in the OrderBook and the user does NOT specify the HINT.